-Financial Analysis of Statement of Revenues, Expenses, and Changes in Net Position
+Statement of Revenues, Expenses, and Changes in Net Position

 The Statement of Revenues, Expenses, and Changes in Net Position presents the activity of the College during the year and is subdivided into four major components: operating revenues, operating expenses, nonoperating revenues, and other revenues.
+Revenues are reported by natural classification.
+Intradepartmental sales, services, and transfers are eliminated and depreciation of capital assets is recorded.

-Condensed Statement of Revenues, Expenses, and Changes in Net Position (in thousands)
+Condensed Statement of Revenues, Expenses, and Changes in Net Position